 OASAS stands for (NYS) Office of Alcohol and Substance Abuse Services.
 This government office certifies treatment agencies and individual counselors to perform Drug and Alcohol Evaluations and Assessments.

-If you are charged with a DWI in Monroe, Ontario, Livingston, or Wayne County, the court will very likely ask you to get a substance abuse evaluation from an OASAS-certified agency as a condition of your release.
-In other words, the court might release you on your own recognizance, but if you want to stay out of jail, you need to go get an evaluation.
-Other counties require evaluations, but not always up front.
+If you are charged with a DWI in Monroe, Ontario, Livingston, or Wayne County, the court will very likely ask you to get a substance abuse assessment from an OASAS-certified agency as a condition of your release.
+In other words, the court might release you on your own recognizance, but if you want to stay out of jail, you need to go get an assessment.
+Other counties require assessments, but not always up front.

-So, where do you go to get an evaluation?
+So, where do you go to get an assessment?

 I refer many of my clients to OASAS-certified substance abuse counselor Anita McLeod, LCSW, SAP. ** Her assessments are extremely thorough and include urine screens.
 She also includes her reasoning for the recommendation she is making; her letters aren't just a two-sentence assertion that you do (or do not) need treatment.
 More importantly, Ms. McLeod is prompt about returning completed assessments to us in time for court - that is something most of the major agencies have not mastered.